 Whether you’ve suffered through a major Houston hurricane, flood event or momentary glitch in the power grid, no doubt you understand the severity of a power blackout.
 And lest you think Houston has cornered the market on such catastrophes, think back to 2003 when the biggest blackout in U.S. history left 50 million people in darkness in the northeast corner of America stretching into Canada.

 In the case of these disasters, the first question Saeedeh Abbasi thinks about is: ‘What do we have to do to restore the power quickly?’

 Luckily for us, Abbasi has answers.
 She is a doctoral candidate studying under Professor Gino Lim, chair of the Cullen College’s department of industrial engineering and Hari and Anjali Agrawal Faculty Fellow.
 The pair, along with Masoud Barati, an instructional assistant professor of electrical and computer engineering, published the answers in a paper “A multi-objective MPEC model for disaster management of power system restoration,” given the Best Paper Award in the Energy Systems Division by the Institute of Industrial and Systems Engineers (IISE) during its annual conference in May 2017.

 “We want to restore the power grid as soon as possible, so time is the most important factor in our study,” said Abbasi.
 “We also want to reduce the number of people impacted by a power failure.”

-It appears to be a low key approach, and there are mathematical algorithms called mathematical program with equilibrium constraints (the MPEC from the paper title) to determine assignment of demands to emergency power generators known as black start generation units.
+It appears to be a low key approach, even with the necessary mathematical algorithms -- called mathematical program with equilibrium constraints (the MPEC from the paper title) -- to determine assignment of demands to emergency power generators, known as black start generation units.
 Still, turning on one segment at a time seems such a simple solution.

 “If you ask anyone about the greatest ideas, they are always the very easiest and simplest,” said Lim.